polypoly-eu/polyPod/README.md

 # The polyPod

-At the moment, the polyPod is essentially a runtime for _features_; small, sandboxed JavaScript applications that can be launched from the polyPod app.
+The polyPod aims to become a personal data store and secure execution environment for privacy-conscious computations.
+THe current iteration still lacks some of the desired functionality and is essentially a runtime for _Features_; small, sandboxed JavaScript applications that can be launched from the polyPod app.

 But it will be much more than that.
 For more information please read the